 Also, in some cases where bottled water was not sealed correctly where air can easily enter and there are more mold-baring contaminants in the water, the possibility of mold growth is high.
 Exposure to molds can increase the risk of developing allergies, depression, and asthma.

-11. Environmental Protection Agency (EPA) Regulates Tap Water
+12. The Environmental Protection Agency (EPA) Does Not Regulate Bottled Water

 With these facts about bottled water, it is clear that the constant drinking of water from plastic bottles does not only cause harm to human health but also to animals and the environment.
 If you decide to switch to drinking tap water, you can always make it even healthier by getting your own water ionizer and converting regular water into alkaline water.

-Save yourself and the planet now from plastic harm by changing back to drinking tap water filtered by a water ionizer machine!
+Save yourself and the planet now from plastic harm by choosing instead to drink tap water filtered by a water ionizer machine!

-What other things do you know about bottled water vs tap water that you like to share with us?
+Have you ever been exposed to contaminated bottled water?
+What other things do you know about bottled water vs. tap water that you like to share with us?
 Let us know in the comments section.